Emirate of Ajman: Education

 Ajman University was founded in 1988 as Ajman University College of Science and Technology (AUCST) and subsequently was renamed Ajman University of Science and Technology (AUST).
 It is the principal higher education institution in Ajman, with colleges offering specializations in engineering, information technology, dentistry, mass communication, pharmacy and health sciences, business administration, environment, water and energy, education and law.
 Consisting of two clusters, J1 (25 lecture halls and 23 laboratories) and J2 (56 lecture halls and 56 laboratories), the university includes a teaching hospital for both dental and medical specializations.
+Ajman University was ranked #5 in the UAE, #12 in the Arab world and #397 among the top 400 universities in the world.

 The Gulf Medical University (GMU), previously Gulf Medical College, was established in 1998 as a leading medical university in the Gulf region and was awarded university status in July 2008 after an order issued by Sheikh Nahyan Bin Mubarak Al Nahyan, Minister of Higher Education and Scientific Research.
 Its Hospital Group is the largest healthcare provider in the UAE.
 The Gulf Medical University offers both Undergraduate and Graduate Programs.

 City University College of Ajman (CUCA) is an institution of higher education located in Ajman.
 CUCA received its license from the UAE Ministry of Higher Education and Scientific Research (MOHESR) in August 2011.
 It provides education for UAE nationals and international students.